-seeders that require fire to germinate.
+and conifer forests.
+This vegetation type is fire-dependent because many maritime chaparral species are obligate seeders that require fire to germinate.
 However, like serotinous pines, the timing of fire return intervals is critical for species regeneration.
-One study of the endangered species Morro manzanita found that a fire return interval as long as 40 years could be too short for maritime chaparral species to build up sufficient seed banks for post-fire recovery.
+One study of the federally-listed threatened species Morro manzanita found that a fire return interval as long as 40 years could be too short for maritime chaparral species to build up sufficient seed banks for post-fire recovery.
 As a result, this rare vegetation community may be further endangered if fire frequency increases because of human ignitions or climate change.